-Next to the railway station is the 'Centre Pompidou-Metz', a centre for contemporary art that features an annual exhibition by such prestigious artists as Pablo Picasso, Henri Matisse, George Braque, René Magritte, Jackson Pollock and Andy Warhol.
+One unusual building is Metz railway station, with sculpted panels depicting warriors, peasants and scenes of everyday life.
+Next to the railway station the 'Centre Pompidou-Metz' is a centre for contemporary art that features an annual exhibition by such prestigious artists as Pablo Picasso, Henri Matisse, George Braque, René Magritte, Jackson Pollock and Andy Warhol.

 Naturalists will also want to visit the Jardin Botanique, with 80 different varieties of roses, herbs, flowers of every hue and fragrance, in addition to palms, and high trees such as the 140 years old sequoia tree.